eMetaboHUB/Forum-DiseasesChem/README.md

 Also, all metadata related to the FORUM KG are provided in a VoID file accessible at https://forum.semantic-metabolomics.fr/.well-known/void and directly queryable on the SPARQL endpoint.

-To build the initial triplestore, you can use the scripts provided in the build directory or directly download RDF files from the FTP server.
+To build the initial triplestore, you can use the scripts provided in the build directory or directly download the compressed *share* directory of the current release on the ftp server

 #### 2.1 - Build the triplestore

 ##### 2.1.1 - The core triplestore

+To build the triplestore, several scripts are available, each dedicated to a specific FORUM resource.
+Workflow scripts describing all steps of the current release construction are also availables in the *workflow directory*.

+All the scripts use to create/import resources create at least:

+- one or more data graphs containing triples in a format accepted by the Virtuoso's loading functions (see http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader).
+This data **must** be written to the *share* directory (*/workdir/share-virtuoso* in the docker)

+- a void.ttl file, written in the same directory as the data graphs, describing the metadata.

+- an upload file containing all the iSQL commands to load the graph in Virtuoso (See http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader).
+The upload files are **always** written at the root of the *share* directory.

+In the following sections, all example commands are provided as like they are use in the *forum_scripts* Docker.

+Configuration files for all scripts used in the current release are provided in the *config* directory.

+##### The vocabularies:

 The vocabulary directory contains files associated to the schema of used ontology, they can be download using the docker resource directory or at: